shaussler/TheoreticalUniverse/theoretical_universe/miscellaneous/de_guas_theorem.rst

 .. international license. you should have received a copy of the license along
 .. with this work. if not, see <https://creativecommons.org/licenses/by/4.0/>.

-Proving De Gua's Theorem with Clifford Algebra
+Proving De Gua's theorem with Clifford algebra
 ==============================================

 .. rst-class:: custom-author